syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-find-and-replace.md

 ---
 # Working with Find and Replace

-.NET PowerPoint library allows you to search a particular text you like to change and replace it with another text in the PowerPoint presentation.
+.NET PowerPoint library allows you to search for a particular text that you want to change and replace it with another text in the PowerPoint presentation.

 * You can replace either the first occurrence or all the occurrences of the text with another text in all PowerPoint slides and elements such as shape, textbox, table, smartart, etc.
-* You can replace the text in specific slide, notes slide, master slide or layout slide.
+* You can replace the text in a specific slide, notes slide, master slide, or layout slide.
-* You can replace the text by matching case, whole word and all occurrences or first occurrence alone.
+* You can replace the text by matching the case, whole word, and all occurrences or the first occurrence alone.
 * You can also replace the content that spans across several lines.

 ## Find and replace in PowerPoint presentation

 You can find text in a PowerPoint presentation and replace it with other text.

-The following code example illustrates how to find all occurences of a particular text and replace it with other text in a PowerPoint presentation.
+The following code example illustrates how to find all occurrences of a particular text and replace it with other text in a PowerPoint presentation.

 {% tabs %}